AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 </tr>
 </tbody></table>

-## Data Serialization
+## Serialization

-Predefined settings from JS format can be serialized into JSON format for the sake of convenient in future usage.
+Predefined settings from JavaScript format can be serialized into JSON format for the sake of convenient in future usage.
 Method **.toJson()** transfers current chart settings into JSON object.
-This method creates an object, that contains all possible methods and parameters of the chart.
+This method creates an object that contains all possible methods and parameters of the chart.

 {sample}WD\_Data\_from\_JSON\_18{sample}

-**Note:** Parameters of text formatting can't be serialized and will be set by default in JSON format.
+**Note:** When label or tooltip text formatting function is redefined in JavaScript code - it can't be serialized.

 ## Multiple Series